A Bannau Brycheiniog / Brecon Beacons National Park Village in the County of Powys

 For very good information on the area and all the activities there is a wealth of information available on the websites, listed below, in the local Tourist Information Office in Brecon 01874 622485, and we also keep Information leaflets etc at the Inn.

-For Walking have a look at Visit Brecon Beacons website, Explore Mid Wales website and The Brecon Beacons website
+For Walking have a look at Visit Bannau Brycheiniog / Brecon Beacons National Park website, Explore Mid Wales website and Bannau Brycheiniog / Brecon Beacons National Park website

-For Cycling try MTB Brecon Beacons.
+For Cycling try Mountain Bike Wales.
 There is a new ‘Hub’ in Sennybridge , the start point of which is just 50m from our front door.

-For Horse Riding try Horse Riding Brecon Beacons
+For Horse Riding try Horse Riding in Bannau Brycheiniog / Brecon Beacons National Park

-For Public Transport take a look at Travel Brecon Beacons and Travelline Cymru.
+For Public Transport take a look at Travelline Cymru.